Our Vineyard & Grapes

 Frontenac Gris (pronounced “gree”) is a natural variant of Frontenac with dusky purple/gray fruit (“Gris” is “gray” in French).
 Frontenac Gris makes a wine with a peach flavor and tropical fruit/grapefruit undertones.
 The wine color ranges from amber to light rosé, depending on how long the juice is allowed to sit with the skins.
 From UMinn.

 Adalmiina is another of Elmer’s grapes, though it was named by a Finnish winemaker who liked the variety.
-We grow very little, but it’s a great blending grape.
+It ripens a few weeks earlier than all our other grapes, and could be a good choice for a growing season even shorter than ours.
 And it’s beautiful, especially here in this shot from the last day of August.

 >> We make Black Sparrow with Adalmiina in the field blend.